programmerraja/MyBlog/content/misc/Blog ideas.md

 - [x] logstash shotdown on update
 - [x] Heroku app not found nginx host header
 - [x] Health enpoint (app is down when we deploy user is complice user are seeing)
-- [ ] How connect sid fill the redis on ddos and cleared using saveUninitialized
+- [ ] How connect sid fill the redis on ddos and cleared using saveUninitialized and connect flash

-SYStem design docs
+System design docs
 - link server
 - PASS
 - etc